Fall in love with polenta

 Picture this: a chilly morning spent navigating the Dolomites, whether by ski, snowboard, snowshoe or lift, and it’s time to get down the mountain.
 There is no better downhill motivation when gazing at those beautiful pink peaks than knowing that a warm plate of polenta awaits.

-Baby, it’s cold outside so we’ve curated The Polenta Box with our favourite delicacies including Tuscany’s own spezzatino di chianina (a traditional meat stew made with Chianina beef and tomatoes), sale dei papi (the Pope’s own fleur de sel) and the tastiest porcini sott’olio (locally sourced piemontese porcini mushrooms in olive oil)to key you cosy.
+For creamy polenta lovers, you can’t get more trentino than The Polenta Box curated by ISSIMO with favourite delicacies including Tuscany’s own spezzatino di chianina (a traditional meat stew made with Chianina beef and tomatoes), sale dei papi (the Pope’s own fleur de sel) and the tastiest porcini sott’olio (locally sourced piemontese porcini mushrooms in olive oil)to key you cosy.